likwidoxigen/DelaySend/README.md

 # Delay Send

+This script is obselete because gmail now includes schedule send.

 This script does one simple thing.
 It lets you delay sending email until a certain time or for a specific amount fo time.
 This is based off WebDigi's Gmail Scheduler with some fixes and reduced functionality/options so it just does one simple thing: Take a draft and send it at a later time.
 The methodology excels at easily re-usable triggers for instance, I have an end of day trigger set for "5:00pm" and a generic "2 hours later" trigger that both get used a lot.

 ## Delay Send features